Oliver Crawford (tennis)

 Oliver Crawford (born 30 April 1999) is an American-British tennis player.
-He has a career-high ATP singles ranking of world No. 183, achieved on 15 September 2025 and a doubles ranking of No. 316, achieved on 23 September 2024.
-He has won 12 ITF Men's World Tennis Tour titles from 26 finals.
+He has a career-high ATP singles ranking of world No. 183 achieved on 15 September 2025 and a doubles ranking of No. 316 achieved on 23 September 2024.
+He has won 13 ITF Men's World Tennis Tour titles from 27 finals.

 Early life

 Crawford started playing tennis at two years-old.
 His parents had no tennis background.
 His parents are from Birmingham, England and moved to work in Spartanburg, South Carolina, before he was born.
 He graduated from Laurel Springs School, an online high school based in California, and attended the University of Florida.
 He was named SEC Freshmen of the Year and before turning professional in 2020, was twice included as a First Team All-SEC and a three-time ITA All-America.

 Career

+2018: Juniors

-A former world-number nine junior player, Crawford won his first senior title in October 2018 at a $25,000 USTA Pro Circuit event in Harlingen, Texas.
+A former world No. 9 junior player, Crawford won his first senior title in October 2018 at a $25,000 USTA Pro Circuit event in Harlingen, Texas.